 One of the main points of shooting raw is that you preserve the maximum amount of data captured for processing.
-Most cameras capture more than 4,000 levels of red, green, and blue, in raw format, and if your brightest image zones are 1 stop below full exposure, you’ve just wasted 2,000 of them.
+Most cameras capture more than 4,000 gradations of red, green, and blue, in raw format.
+And, if your brightest image zones are 1 stop below full exposure, you’ve just wasted half of them.

 You could argue that the difference between 2,000 and 4,000 is the same as the difference between a lot and loads, but we must also consider what happens at the other end of the tonal range: the shadows.
 Underexposing a dark subject by 1 stop could reduce its tonal resolution from 32 levels per stop to 16.
 You see, a darker stop always has half of the tonal resolution of the lighter one above it.

 What this effectively means is that the photographic image is painted with an increasingly coarser palette in darker areas.
 It means that any digital noise becomes correspondingly more apparent.
 It means that your post-processing has less data to work on, and it makes bigger mistakes.

 Raw-shooting photographers recognised this problem and developed a technique called “Expose to the Right” (ETTR).
 Simply-put, you expose your scene so that the brightest zones of your image are very close to maximum exposure, regardless of the rest of the image.
 You ETTR by making sure the image histogram sits as far to the right as possible, maybe even just touching the edge.
 This ensures that you are using the maximum possible tonal resolution of the raw format—improving image quality, noise level, and post-processing capability.